Toy Soldiers (video game): Reception

 Early reports of Toy Soldiers were generally positive.
 Game Informer writer Matt Miller said, "My early glimpse of the game has me pretty stoked."
 Matt Casamassina of IGN wrote, "Frankly, the title is a lot of fun, inventive and polished. [...]
 The style is great and the blend of fantasy with authenticity drives home the theme that despite all the carnage, these battles aren't real."
 GameZone writer Dakota Grabowski gave the game an 8/10, saying "Toy Soldiers is a brilliant way to kick start Microsoft's concentration on Xbox Live Arcade titles for the month of March.
 Signal Studios deserve a pat on the back for creating a unique tower defense title that sets itself apart from the rest of the pack."
 The game received a Metacritic score of 81 between 40 tracked critics.
-On February 11, 2011, Toy Soldiers was nominated for Strategy/Simulation Game Of The Year from The Academy of Interactive Arts & Sciences against StarCraft II: Wings of Liberty, Warhammer 40,000: Dawn of War II – Chaos Rising, Civilization V and Supreme Commander 2.
+On February 11, 2011, Toy Soldiers received a nomination for Strategy/Simulation Game of the Year from the Academy of Interactive Arts & Sciences, competing against StarCraft II: Wings of Liberty (eventual winner), Warhammer 40,000: Dawn of War II – Chaos Rising, Civilization V and Supreme Commander 2.
 As of October 2010, Toy Soldiers has sold over 429,000 copies.
 As of year-end 2010, Toy Soldiers has moved more than 471,000 units, with its downloadable content selling in excess of 66,000 units collectively.
 Toy Soldiers was noted as the top selling Xbox LIVE Arcade game title of 2010.
 As of year-end 2011 sales exceeded 615,000 units on the Xbox 360, with the downloadable content collectively moving over 100,000 units.